 All concurrent medications will be allowed.
 All patient participants will take misoprostol as part of the medication abortion regimen, and most will take ibuprofen and/or an oral narcotic for analgesia.
-Some patients may be prescribed prophylactic antibiotics such as doxycycline or azithromycin.
+Some patients may be prescribed prophylactic antibiotics such as doxycycline or azithromycin or an antiemetic such as ondansetron.
 All medications deemed necessary by the treating clinician will be allowed.